Why choose this course

 Modules listed are indicative, reflecting the information available at the time of publication.
 Please note that modules may be subject to teaching availability, student demand and/or class size caps.

 Important: In light of the Covid-19 pandemic, the University has had to change the delivery (and in some cases the content) of its programmes, together with certain University services and facilities for the 2020/21 academic year.
 These changes include the implementation of a hybrid teaching approach.
 View detailed information on the changes.

 The University operates a credit framework for all taught programmes based on a 15-credit tariff.
 Modules can be either 15, 30, 45 or 60, 75 and 120 credits, and additionally for some masters dissertations, 90 credits.

 The structure of our programmes follows clear educational aims that are tailored to each programme.
 These are all outlined in the programme specifications which include further details such as the learning outcomes:

 Course timetables are normally available one month before the start of the semester.
 Please note that while we make every effort to ensure that timetables are as student-friendly as possible, scheduled teaching can take place on any day of the week (Monday–Friday).
 Wednesday afternoons are normally reserved for sports and cultural activities.
 Part-time classes are normally scheduled on one or two days per week, details of which can be obtained from the Academic Hive.
 View our Timetabling Policy (PDF).

-A minimum of a 2:2 UK honours degree in a relevant subject, or a recognised equivalent international qualification.
-You must have previous engagement with drama, theatre and performance to apply.
+Applicants should hold a 2:2 UK honours degree (or a recognised equivalent international qualification) in a Theatre-related subject and have previous engagement with drama, theatre and performance.